Jefferson Parish, Louisiana

 A Louisiana town elevates homes after Hurricane Katrina

-In response to the devastation caused by Hurricane Katrina, Jefferson Parish, Louisiana invested nearly $2.4 million in elevating 23 homes.
-When Hurricane Isaac struck the parish in 2012, none of these homes were flooded, resulting in an estimated $2.2 million in avoided losses.
-Although the losses avoided were less than the project's costs, the estimate of losses avoided accounts for just one flood event in an area with a history of major storms.
-It is expected that the losses-avoided ratio will increase significantly over time.
+Jefferson Parish, Louisiana invested nearly $2.4 million in elevating 23 homes since Hurricane Katrina.
+When Hurricane Isaac struck the parish in 2012, none of these homes were flooded, avoiding an estimated $2.2 million in losses.
+Although the losses avoided were less than the project's costs, the losses avoided estimate accounts for just one flood event in an area with a history of major storms.
+Indeed, Tropical Storm Cindy affected the Parish in June 2017, and although the losses avoided have not been tallied, it is expected that the losses-avoided ratio will continue to increase significantly over time.

 Photo by Mark Wolfe - FEMA

 If the 23 homes had not been elevated prior to Hurricane Isaac, each would have flooded above the main-floor level.
 The properties that would have experienced the highest levels of flooding (up to 3.4 ft) also showed the highest benefit-cost ratios (up to 2.4).
-The National Flood Insurance Program, and also Jefferson Parish ordinances, require that property owners must elevate homes to the base flood elevation (BFE) or above when building new homes or, if certain criteria are met, when a home is rehabilitated.
+With Tropical Storm Cindy, local officials believe homes would have been flooded had they not been elevated.
+Jefferson Parish ordinances require that property owners must elevate homes to the base flood elevation (BFE) or above when building new homes or, if certain criteria are met, when a home is rehabilitated.

 The average cost per property of elevating the 23 homes was $102,663.
 According to a local floodplain management expert, the community's industries, including fisheries and oil production, benefit from the maintenance of a local population, which is possible only if homes are rebuilt, elevated or otherwise made safe from flooding.
 Mitigation officials highlight that if shrimpers have to live 20 miles from work, they are not able to run their businesses as effectively.